Click to skip to site content

 Developed over six years, The Comet / Poppea is realized through a landmark partnership among organizations across the United States, produced by Anthony Roth Costanzo and Cath Brittan, The Industry, AMOC* (American Modern Opera Company) Curtis Institute of Music, and Yale Schwarzman Center.

-Following the performance of The Comet / Poppea on Sunday, June 16 please join director Yuval Sharon, composer George Lewis, and librettist Douglas Kearney for a conversation on the themes and development of the opera.
+The performance on Sunday, June 16 at 2pm is followed by a conversation with director Yuval Sharon, composer George Lewis, librettist Douglas Kearney, and performer/producer Anthony Roth Costanzo on the themes and development of The Comet / Poppea.

 The Comet / Poppea